vitalets/babel-plugin-runtyper/readme.md

   ```

 ## Usage
-1. No changes to your existing codebase needed
+1. No changes to your existing codebase needed.
-2. Add `babel-plugin-runtyper` to Babel config in *development builds*.
+2. Add `babel-plugin-runtyper` to Babel config in development builds.
     For example, directly in terminal:
     ```bash
     babel in.js -o out.js --plugins=babel-plugin-runtyper --source-maps
     ```
-    or in `package.json` scripts:
+    or in `package.json`:
     ```json
     "scripts": {
       "babel-dev": "babel in.js -o out.js --plugins=babel-plugin-runtyper --source-maps"